YizYah/neo-forte/README.md

 * REMOVE
 * SET

-If you use any of these reserved strings in a query, then the query will be interpreted as an update query, and `writeTransaction` will be used.
+Usually, that works quite smoothly.
+But, if you happen to use any of these reserved strings in a query, then the query will be interpreted as an updating query, and `writeTransaction` will be used.

 That can result in queries being misclassified in the rare case that a variable or name includes as a substring any element in the list above.
-For instance, the following query would be wrongly classified as an update query:
+For instance, the following query would be wrongly classified as an updating query:

 ```cypher
 match (ns:NumberSet {id:$nsId}) return ns
 ```

 The reason is that the node type "NumberSet" contains "Set" as a substring.
 In the event that a query is wrongly classified as updating, `writeTransaction` will be used instead of `readTransaction`.
 However, that should not affect query results.
 In the worst case, the query may run less efficiently if you are using a [cluster](https://medium.com/neo4j/querying-neo4j-clusters-7d6fde75b5b4).
-(Don't worry--you would know if you were using a cluster.)

 That said, if you happen to have a query that you would expect to be wrongly classified as updating, you can change the `transactionType` parameter in `run` from the default `TransactionType.Auto` to `TransactionType.Read`.
 That option forces the query to be run within a `readTransaction`.